Valencia city is also the capital of the Valencia region.

 The beautiful 200-year-old garden “ Botanical garden “ is well-known.

-The city has also the famous “ Parque Natural de la Albufera”.
-It is a freshwater lagoon.
+South of Valencia is the famous “ Parque Natural de la Albufera”.

 And has an enormous biodiversity of fauna and flora.
 It is also one of the most important nature areas in the Valencia region.

 The Albufera is protects by a slim strip of coastline.
 On this strip there are sand dunes and pine forest.

 Three canals connect the freshwater lagoon and the wetlands with the sea.

 In the lake the Valencian people grow a large part of the Spanish rice.